macbre/pelican-planet/README.md

     By default, all articles from all feeds will be added to the page.

+*   `PLANET_MAX_ARTICLES_PER_FEED`: The maximum of articles from a single feed ending on the page.

+    By default all articles of a given feed are considered.

 *   `PLANET_MAX_SUMMARY_LENGTH`: The maximum number of words kept from the summary.